Stanley Kubrick: Later work and final years (1981–1999)

+Full Metal Jacket

 Kubrick met author Michael Herr through mutual friend David Cornwell (novelist John le Carré) in 1980, and became interested in his book Dispatches, about the Vietnam War.
 Herr had recently written Martin Sheen's narration for Apocalypse Now (1979).
 Kubrick was also intrigued by Gustav Hasford's Vietnam War novel The Short-Timers.
 With the vision in mind to shoot what would become Full Metal Jacket (1987), Kubrick began working with both Herr and Hasford separately on a script.
 He eventually found Hasford's novel to be "brutally honest" and decided to shoot a film which closely follows the novel.
 All of the film was shot at a cost of $17 million within a 30-mile radius of his house between August 1985 and September 1986, later than scheduled as Kubrick shut down production for five months following a near-fatal accident with a jeep involving Lee Ermey.
 A derelict gasworks in Beckton in the London Docklands area posed as the ruined city of Huế, which makes the film visually very different from other Vietnam War films.
 Around 200 palm trees were imported via 40-foot trailers by road from North Africa, at a cost of £1000 a tree, and thousands of plastic plants were ordered from Hong Kong to provide foliage for the film.
 Kubrick explained he made the film look realistic by using natural light, and achieved a "newsreel effect" by making the Steadicam shots less steady, which reviewers and commentators thought contributed to the bleakness and seriousness of the film.

 According to critic Michel Ciment, the film contained some of Kubrick's trademark characteristics, such as his selection of ironic music, portrayals of men being dehumanized, and attention to extreme detail to achieve realism.
 In a later scene, United States Marines patrol the ruins of an abandoned and destroyed city singing the theme song to the Mickey Mouse Club as a sardonic counterpoint.
 The film opened strongly in June 1987, taking over $30 million in the first 50 days alone, but critically it was overshadowed by the success of Oliver Stone's Platoon, released a year earlier.
 Co-star Matthew Modine stated one of Kubrick's favorite reviews read: "The first half of FMJ is brilliant.
 Then the film degenerates into a masterpiece."
-Roger Ebert was not particularly impressed with it, awarding it a mediocre 2.5 out of 4.
+Ebert was not particularly impressed with it, awarding it a mediocre 2.5 out of 4.
 He concluded: "Stanley Kubrick's Full Metal Jacket is more like a book of short stories than a novel", a "strangely shapeless film from the man whose work usually imposes a ferociously consistent vision on his material".